BUDDHISM, DUKKHA, and REPETITIONS

 Dukkha In Depth develops all the background material.

-The normal, accepted, traditional ideas on the First Noble Truth are discussed in Suffering: The Traditional First Noble Truth.
+The accepted, normal, traditional ideas on the First Noble Truth are discussed in Suffering: The Traditional First Noble Truth.

 The Second Truth – The Origin of Dukkha